carpentries/instructor-training/_episodes/05-memory.md

-In the same vein as "going slowly," it's important to limit the number of concepts introduced in a lesson; no matter how many exercises or formative assessments you do, you can't overcome the limit of items that can be shored in short-term memory.
+In the same vein as "going slowly," it's important to limit the number of concepts introduced in a lesson; no matter how many exercises or formative assessments you do, you cannot overcome the limit of items that can be shored in short-term memory.

 ## Concept Maps as Instructional Planning Tools